 Use Uncooked, as a Topping

 That’s right.
-You can eat Ramen without cooking them, prior.
+You can eat Ramen without cooking them first!
 Dig the recipe for your favorite Asian inspired salad out of your recipe box, and simply swap out the Asian noodles for Ramen Noodles.
 Just discard the seasoning packet and break the noodles up.
 Add them to your salad just before serving.

 Instead of opting for burgers and fries, pull out a package of ramen, and some fresh or frozen veggies.
 Cook up chicken or beef pieces, and throw some in some veggies, with a bit of low sodium soy sauce.
 Meanwhile, cook the Ramen in either plain water, or low sodium beef or chicken broth.
 Once it is all done, simply toss it all together, and grab a bowl and a seat.